-If we consider the location of private Swiss boarding schools , most of them are in the French-speaking cantons, slightly less in the German cantons.
+If considered the location of private Swiss boarding schools, most of them are in the French-speaking cantons, slightly less in the German cantons.
 The smallest number of private boarding schools is located in the Italian cantons.
-Among the Russian students the most popular educational institutions in the French-speaking parts of the country, where the most favorable conditions for study and living are offered.
-As for the German-speaking cantons, the training conditions there are somewhat stricter, and the living conditions are a bit simpler.
-At the same time, the probability of meeting Russian schoolchildren there is much lower, which is good if your child needs temporary isolation from the Russian language in order to achieve more significant results in the study of foreign languages.
+Among the foreign students the most popular educational institutions in the French-speaking parts of the country, where the most favorable conditions for study and living are offered.
+As for the German-speaking cantons, the educational conditions there are somewhat stricter, and the living conditions are a bit simpler.

 An important feature of private bookings in Switzerland is also the traditional for European countries division into educational institutions of joint education, where boys and girls study together, and to boarding schools of separate education (that is, either exclusively for boys or exclusively for girls).
 However, this division is more a tribute to traditions than a practical step.